 The first method is to add a global cookie so that all of your pop-ups will stop appearing once a visitor has either successfully opted in, or has interacted with a pop-up by exiting out of it.

 Cookies are text files that are stored in your browser containing information about a specific website visit.
 You can set these to be stored in your visitor’s browser whenever they interact with one of your pop-ups, so your pop-ups will be intelligently displayed (or not displayed) the next time they visit your site.

-To set your global cookie settings, first go to your OptinMonster dashboard and click on API in the upper right-hand corner.
+To set your global cookie settings, go to your OptinMonster dashboard and click on Sites.